 Let’s walk through some real-world incidents to understand more about RCA.

-Well, many would talk about NASA and all of its marvelous achievements.
-Yes, they are great, but as mentioned earlier for any Organization there is a scope of improvement.
+Many talk about NASA and all of its marvelous achievements.
+Yes, they are great, but as mentioned earlier, for any organization there is a scope of improvement.
 Ignoring such improvement areas would cause catastrophic incidents.

-What comes to your mind when you think of this image?
+Now, tell me what comes to your mind when you see this photo of

 Following is an analysis of the incident.